RolnickLab/ClimateSet/data/README.txt

 This readme is for internal use, explaining how to setup the code on the cluster.

 Mila Cluster:
+ATTENTION: If you want access to the data (without needing to download it), ask julia.kaltenborn@mila.quebec for access to her climate data directory.
+Climate data might be moved to more accessible location later on.

 1. Sharing data directories